MukutSharma77/MukutSharma77/README.md

 - 👋 Hi, I’m @MukutSharma77
-- 👀 I’m interested in Data Science
+- 👀 I am currently doing a internship in RedTech as a Junior Data Scientist
-- 🌱 I’m currently learning Data science

 - Here are some repositries of my data science practice